How to Get Started as a Filmmaker

-Making it big in the film industry may seem to be a daunting mission but getting a film degree can help you face the challenges you’ll encounter along the way.
+Filmmaking is a cut-throat profession, and making it big may seem to be a daunting mission.
+However, a film degree from the right school can help you face the challenges you’ll encounter along the way.
 Luckily, getting into film school, while competitive, is possible.

 Every film school has unique requirements, but having a general idea of what admissions officers are looking for can help you become a more attractive applicant.
 Use our education and career guide to help get your important questions answered.